arashaomrani/Behavioral-cloning/README.md

 In this project, I will use deep neural networks and convolutional neural networks to clone driving behavior.
 I will train, validate and test a model using Keras.
 The model will output a steering angle to an autonomous vehicle.

-A simulator has been provide dwhere user can steer a car around a track for data collection.
+A simulator has been provided where user can steer a car around a track for data collection.
 I used image data and steering angles to train a neural network and then use this model to drive the car autonomously around the track.
 The traned model weights saved and can be downloaded as: [model5.h5](https://drive.google.com/open?id=0B7YmHsPqymnmNUhxZmtrYXh2azg)

 The simulator is also available to dowload here: